k-groenbroek/reactivestate/readme.md

 When an action finishes, the state mutations are propagated throughout affected computeds and observers.
 Computeds and observers are state derivations.
 Computeds derive their values from state and other computeds.
 Observers don't produce values, but side effects instead.
 They can be used for example to redraw part of a UI.

 These derivations are efficient: If a computed is not observed, or if its dependencies did not produce a new value, recalculation is skipped.
 Similarly, observers rerun only when their dependencies change.
+The dependency tree is updated behind the scenes and all reactive calculations run synchronously.

 In summary, actions mutate observable state.
 Computed properties react automatically to state changes, but only if they have to.
 Observers rerun when their dependencies change.
-The dependency tree is updated behind the scenes and all reactive calculations run synchronously.
-This makes for a unidirectional and very predictable dataflow.
+This allows you to model application state in an efficient and very predictable way.

 <img src="assets/gist.png" width=600/>